cpow-89/Deep_Reinforcement_Learning_Nanodegree_Project_2_Continuous_Control/README.md

 ### Project 2 - Continuous Control - Details:

-The goal of this project was to train an agent represented by a double-jointed arm to maintain its position at the target location(great green sphere) for as many time steps as possible.
+The goal of this project was to train an agent, represented by a double-jointed arm, to maintain its position at the target location(great green sphere) for as many time steps as possible.

 [//]: # (Image References)